 St. Francis has a heart for the hurting.
 Our clergy and lay pastoral care visitors share the love of Christ by providing support to those grieving the death of a loved one.
 These compassionate individuals reach out in this difficult season of life to provide words of encouragement, a listening ear, help and information in understanding the grief process and care when needed most.

-Notes of Encouragement Ministry
+Notes/Cards of Encouragement Ministry

-To lift up members of our church family, St. Francis sends notes of encouragement to those in times of pain, sorrow and suffering as well as times of joy and celebration.
+To lift up members of our church family, St. Francis sends notes and cards of encouragement to those in times of pain, sorrow and suffering as well as times of joy and celebration.
 We choose specially selected Scripture verses which remind us all of the of the Good News of God’s love and faithfulness in all seasons of life.
 This ministry works in tandem with calls and personal visits to underscore that each member is valued, remembered and important to us all.

 Holding Cross Ministry